Brightspace/terraform-workflows/README.md

 ###### `Workspace.path` (`string`)

 **Required**.
-The path to the terraform workspace within your resository.
+The path to the terraform workspace within your repository.

 ###### `Workspace.provider_role_tfvar` (`string`)